 If you’re wondering what to do with ashes, these questions and conversations should start between you and your loved one while they are still living if possible.
 If your loved one has passed, they may have mentioned their wishes in their will, or their family may have ideas as to what their preference is.
 In searching for cremation ashes ideas, the answer may have already been determined.
 However, a sudden loss may come before these questions can be asked.

 Part of our mission is to educate families about all of the different ways they can care for the deceased.
 For instance, even if you don’t want to bury the remains at a cemetery, the cemetery can – and will – place a memorial bench or pedestal in a family member’s backyard for an additional expense.
 This option provides a solution for people who want to remain close to the deceased but might not want the remains inside the home.

 "For some people, having the remains in a memorial in their own yard is the ideal solution.
 It provides a sense of permanence and respect and maintains that feeling of closeness”, said David Montgomery, private family memorial specialist.
 Montgomery goes on to say the memorial can be moved if the family member changes residences or wants to eventually place it in a cemetery.
 This flexibility can help family members work through different stages of grief while also providing a viable option for those that are in a temporary living situation.

 A Memorial Cremation Urn at Home, or Scattering a Loved One’s Ashes

-Or, what if your loved one asked to be kept in a memorial urn for display in your home, but you want to memorialize her during an ash scattering ceremony at her favorite beach, and bury the rest at a cemetery?
+Or, what if your loved one asked to be kept in a memorial urn for display in your home, but you want to memorialize them during an ash scattering ceremony at their favorite beach, and bury the rest at a cemetery?
 How do you balance the wishes of the deceased with your own needs and comfort level?